The Witches

 Let’s fly through foggy, filthy air.

 The conventional moral universe operates by stable categories – fair (good, beautiful, true) is distinct from foul (evil, ugly, false), and the moral life consists in pursuing the former rather than the latter.
-The Witches' chorus announces the collapse of this stability.
+The Witches’ chorus announces the collapse of this stability.
 The play to follow will be a world in which fair and foul exchange their conventional meanings, in which the categories are unstable, and in which the moral life consists in navigating an inverted economy where the surface of any judgment may conceal its functional opposite.
-The echo confirms how comprehensive the inversion will be: Macbeth's first line in the play at A1S3 – "So foul and fair a day I have not seen" – repeats the Witches' formulation almost verbatim before he has met them.
-The argument is that Macbeth has, before any prophecy is delivered, already entered the linguistic universe the chorus opens.
-The "fog and filthy air" the Witches hover through is therefore not merely atmospheric description but the visual register of the moral fog the play's subsequent action requires the audience to navigate.
+The echo confirms how comprehensive the inversion will be: Macbeth’s first line in the play at A1S3 – "So foul and fair a day I have not seen" – repeats the Witches’ formulation almost verbatim before he has met them.
+Macbeth has, before any prophecy is delivered, already entered the linguistic universe the chorus opens.
+The "fog and filthy air" the Witches hover through is therefore not merely atmospheric description but the visual register of the moral fog the play’s subsequent action requires the audience to navigate.

 The Cauldron and the Apparitions